-In my Mind Body Love 6-Week Online Coaching Program that kicks off June 1st, (Join now at 50% OFF until May 23rd) we start at this very point to find YOUR unique, emotionally compelling WHY.
+In my Mind Body Love 6-Week Starter Kit for Lifestyle Change we start at this very point to find YOUR unique, emotionally compelling WHY.
 Soooo many people come to me telling me “I don’t know my WHY” “I don’t know where to start or what truly motivates me.”
 All good, we will do MANY things to help you process and bring it to life in a way that works and makes sense for you.
 It’s SO much fun & the magic sauce to getting TRUE transformation that you’ll never have to start over from again!

 2. Is Your Why Compelling Enough?

 We’re all motivated in different ways.
 Your why should be compelling enough to continue bringing you back to your new dream, even when life throws you curveballs.
 Your why is bigger than anything you’re feeling in moments of uncertainty and stress.

 Sit with your why for a while to make sure this is truly your motivation.
 I sat with my why for two weeks of meditation before I finally realized this is what I wanted.

 3. Are You Willing to Be Consistent After Starting Something New?